jackhaydock/Jackalope_Homebrew/README.md

 https://raw.githubusercontent.com/jackhaydock/TSoC_Homebrew/master/TSoC.json
 5. Done

-You should then be able to see "The Sea of Cyranos" in source filters and see things with the gold "TSoC" label.
+You should then be able to see the sources and labels mentioned above.

 *NOTE: you will need to repeat this every time I update this, which I do frequently.
 I recommend deleting the old version before importing again as sometimes it bugs out and you'll get duplicate items*